jperkin/node-rpio/README.md

 var rpio = require('rpio');
 ```

-### GPIO
+### Pin numbering.

 There are two naming schemes when referring to GPIO pins:

 * By their physical header location: Pins 1 to 26 (A/B) or Pins 1 to 40 (A+/B+)
 * Using the Broadcom hardware map: GPIO 0-25 (B rev1), GPIO 2-27 (A/B rev2, A+/B+)

-However, confusingly the Broadcom GPIO map changes between revisions, so for
+Confusingly however, the Broadcom GPIO map changes between revisions, so for
-example pin 3 maps to GPIO 0 on Model B Revision 1 models, but maps to GPIO 2
+example P3 maps to GPIO0 on Model B Revision 1 models, but maps to GPIO2 on all
-on all later models.
+later models.

 This means the only sane default mapping is the physical layout, so that the
 same code will work on all models regardless of the underlying GPIO mapping.